wajihullahbaig/DeepNeuralNetworks/README.md

 Note you are free to update this code and submit fixes.
 It is a code purely written for educational purpose.
-If you hare stuck at hefty packages like caffe, cuda, torch , tensorflow and feel lost with deep neural networks, then the matlab version of the code or this python version is where you should start
+If you hare stuck at hefty packages like caffe, cuda, torch , tensorflow and feel lost with deep neural networks, then the matlab version of the code or this python version is where you should start.

+This is currently a work in progress.
+I will be comitting codes as soon as they are stable.